matty271828/deployments/auth-service/OAUTH_SETUP.md

 When you run the deployment workflow:

-1. The workflow automatically checks for OAuth credentials
+1. The workflow automatically checks for OAuth credentials as environment variables
 2. Providers with missing credentials are skipped with a log message
 3. Configured providers are set up in the database
 4. OAuth endpoints become available immediately after deployment

+**Note:** Repository secrets are automatically available as environment variables during deployment, so no additional configuration is needed.

 ### 4. Test OAuth Integration